-We're one of only a few universities in the UK to have an independent student-led association specifically for postgraduates.
+We're one of only a few universities in the UK to have an independent student-led organisation specifically for postgraduates.
 When you arrive at York as a postgraduate you will automatically become a member.

 The GSA is led by a team of elected officers who are all York students or recent graduates.
 They're here to help you make the most of your time at York.

 The GSA will be involved in your York experience from day one.
-You'll meet them at Welcome Week, where they'll help you get settled in and get to know other postgraduate students, through a range of on and off campus events, city tours and trips.
+There is a dedicated postgraduate Welcome Week, where they'll help you get settled in and get to know other postgraduate students, through a range of on and off campus events, city tours and trips.

 They also represent postgraduate students' interests at all levels, from the University Council to individual departments.
 They work in conjunction with the Students' Union (YUSU), colleges and the University to ensure you're well supported during your time at York.